-Safe Work Australia has four functions relating to workers’ compensation.
-These are to:
+Safe Work Australia has several functions relating to workers’ compensation under the Safe Work Australia Act 2008, including to:

-- develop national policy relating to work health and safety and workers’ compensation
+- develop national policy relating to OHS and workers’ compensation

 - national workers’ compensation arrangements for employers with workers in more than one of those jurisdictions